 More info can be found in any guidebook and most major companies such as ADO (www.adogl.com.mx) have websites for more info, timetables and prices.

-Guide book: The 7th edition Rough Guide is an excellent guide and our recommendation for a 'Mexico only' guide (Buy/view: in the USA (amazon.com), in Canada (amazon.ca) or in the UK (amazon.co.uk)), but so is the Lonely Planet and Footprint.
-The Footprint does however cover central America which may be of use to you and is therefore recommended.
+Guide book: The 9th edition Rough Guide is an excellent guide and our recommendation for a 'Mexico only' guide (Buy/view: in the USA (amazon.com), in Canada (amazon.ca) or in the UK (amazon.co.uk)), but so are the Lonely Planet and Footprint.
+The Footprint does however cover Central America which may be of use to you and is therefore recommended.

 Locals: The friendliness of locals does vary dramatically especially in an out of tourist hot spots.
 There is a definite anti-gringo attitude around Cristóbal de las Casas and in other areas.
 However, on the whole if you speak Spanish Mexicans are wonderful people.